-You’re excited to start but aren’t sure how frugal to be.
-Will you need to shop for only generic brands or always chose the option that saves a few nickels and dimes?
+You’re eager to get started excited to start but aren’t sure how frugal you should be.
+Will you need to shop for only generic brands or always choose the option that saves you a few nickels and dimes?
 Fortunately, this isn’t the case.

 Some of today’s wealthiest people treat themselves to nice things.
-But, to get to this level it took hard work and discipline.
+But it took hard work and discipline to get to that level, to get to this level, it took hard work and discipline.
 If you’re ready to adopt a frugal living lifestyle to live a happier life, keep reading.